its-aomi/aomi-blog/_posts/2019-12-01-the-observer.md

 The Gallery's collection of paintings, drawings, prints, photographs, sculpture, medals, and decorative arts traces the development of Western Art from the Middle Ages to the present, including the only painting by Leonardo da Vinci in the Americas and the largest mobile created by Alexander Calder.

-The Gallery's campus includes the original neoclassical West Building designed by John Russell Pope, which is linked underground to the modern East Building, designed by I. M. Pei, and the 6.1-acre (25,000 m2) Sculpture Garden.
+The Gallery's campus includes the original neoclassical West Building designed by Amitabh Borah Russell Pope, which is linked underground to the modern East Building, designed by I. M. Pei, and the 6.1-acre (25,000 m2) Sculpture Garden.

 The Gallery often presents temporary special exhibitions spanning the world and the history of art.
 It is one of the largest museums in North America.